Yusof bin Ishak

-Inche Yusof bin Ishak (b.
-12 August 1910, Padang Gajah, Trong, Perak - d.
+Yusof bin Ishak (b.
+12 August 1910, Padang Gajah, Trong, Perak–d.
 23 November 1970, Singapore) was Singapore's first president when Singapore became a republic on 9 August 1965.
-The presidency was a natural transition as Inche Yusof had been the Yang di Pertuan Negara or the Head of State of Singapore since 3 December 1959, after Singapore achieved self-rule.
-Inche Yusof became Singapore's Head of State six months after the PAP won the first election in self-government Singapore on 30 May 1959.
-He replaced the first Yang di Pertuan Negara and last Governor of Singapore, Sir William Goode.
+The presidency was a natural transition as Inche Yusof had been the Yang di Pertuan Negara, or Head of State, of Singapore since 3 December 1959, after Singapore achieved self-rule.
+Yusof Ishak became Singapore's head of state six months after the People's Action Party (PAP) won the first election in self-government Singapore on 30 May 1959.
+He replaced the first Yang di Pertuan Negara and last governor of Singapore, William Goode.

 Yusof's education started in the Malay school in Kuala Kurau, Perak, and later at the Malay School at Taiping.
 In 1921 he began his English studies at King Edward VII School, Taiping.
-In Singapore, Yusof attended Victoria Bridge School (now Victoria School) for his primary education and Raffles Institution (RI) for his secondary education.
-He excelled both in the academic and extra-curricular fields.
-He scored Distinctions in both the 1927 Cambridge School Certificate and in the Senior Cambridge Exams.
-Yusof was admitted into the prestigious Queen's Scholarship Class at RI, a group of only 13 and Yusof was the only Malay.
+In Singapore, Yusof attended Victoria Bridge School (now Victoria School) for his primary education and then Raffles Institution (RI) for his secondary education.
+He excelled in both academic and extra-curricular fields.
+He scored distinctions in both the 1927 Cambridge School Certificate and in the Senior Cambridge Exams.
+Yusof was admitted into the prestigious Queen's Scholarship class at RI, a group of only 13 and Yusof was the only Malay.
 He missed the Queen's Scholarship by a few points.

 Yusof was interested in law but his father could not afford to send him to England to further his studies.
-Yusof joined the Police Academy in Kuala Lumpur but due to some disagreements left the Academy and returned to Singapore.
-There, he started a magazine, Sportsman, with friends Ong Chin Beng and Soh Swee Tuck but the magazine failed commercially.
+Yusof joined the Police Academy in Kuala Lumpur, but due to some disagreements left the academy and returned to Singapore.
+There, he started a magazine, Sportsman, with friends Ong Chin Beng and Soh Swee Tuck but the magazine did not see commercial success.
 At the invitation of another school friend, Syed Hussein bin Ali Alsagoff, he joined the Alsagoff-owned newspaper, Warta Malaya, as a clerk.
-He rose rapidly to be Assistant Manager, running the company's finances.
-Warta Malaya was the voice of the Arabs in Singapore and was influenced by the developments of the Middle East.
+He rose rapidly to become the assistant manager, running the company's finances.
+Warta Malaya was the voice of the Arabs in Singapore and was influenced by the developments in the Middle East.
 But Yusof's calling was for a truly Malay newspaper that was owned by, run by and dedicated to the Malays.
-When he was Manager of Warta Malaya, he seriously formed the idea of turning this vision to reality.
+When he was the manager of Warta Malaya, he seriously considered turning this vision to reality.

-The post-war climate was changing with the Malays awakened to their political rights.
-Yusof through Utusan Melayu fanned this fervour which culminated in the formation of United Malay Nationalist Organisation (UMNO) in 1946.
-But soon UMNO's vision (restoration of the Sultan) and Yusof's democratic ideals clashed and tension between them erupted repeatedly in Utusan Melayu.
+The postwar climate was changing with the Malays awakened to their political rights.
+Yusof, through Utusan Melayu, fanned this fervour which culminated in the formation of the United Malay Nationalist Organisation (UMNO) in 1946.
+But soon UMNO's vision (restoration of the sultan) and Yusof's democratic ideals clashed, and tension between them erupted repeatedly in Utusan Melayu.

 In 1957, Yusof moved from Singapore to live in Kuala Lumpur.
 The headquarters of Utusan Melayu also shifted to Kuala Lumpur and started to publish the newspaper from there in February 1958.
 Yusof's hold on Utusan Melayu started to loosen as UMNO began buying shares in Utusan.
-Yusof resisted but eventually sold all his shares in 1959 and resigned from the newspaper.
-He moved to Singapore in the same year to assume the position of Chairman, Public Service Commission of Singapore, at the invitation of Lee Kuan Yew.
+Yusof resisted, but eventually sold all his shares in 1959 and resigned from the newspaper.
+He moved back to Singapore in the same year to assume the position of chairman of the Public Service Commission of Singapore, at the invitation of Lee Kuan Yew.

-When PAP won the election and formed the government in May 1959, Yusof was a leading choice for the Head of State.
-He was chosen because he was a man of integrity, dignity, honesty, and had high moral principles.
-On 3 December 1959, Yusof was appointed as the Head of State of Singapore, representing the Queen of England.
+When PAP won the election and formed the government in May 1959, Yusof was a leading choice for the head of state.
+He was chosen because he was a man of integrity, dignity, honesty and had high moral principles.
+On 3 December 1959, Yusof was appointed as Singapore's head of state, representing the queen of England.
 When Singapore gained independence on 9 August 1965, Yusof Ishak became the first president of the Republic of Singapore.

-It was a delicate task for Yusof as Singapore was at a very challenging period of political, social and economic development.
-He was steadfast in promoting multi-racialism.
-He worked very hard, going out to meet people of different races and helping to bring trust and confidence in the new republic.
+It was a delicate task for Yusof, as Singapore was at a very challenging period of political, social and economic development.
+He was steadfast in promoting multiracialism.
+He worked very hard, going out to meet people of different races and helped to bring trust and confidence in the new republic.
 On 28 February 1966, in appreciation of Yusof's interest in the Singapore Arts Society, the latter commissioned a white marble bust of Yusof in suit and tie, which was presented to him at a ceremony held at the Istana.

 Yusof's health started to deteriorate in 1968.
 He had been hospitalised for heart trouble and other illnesses.
 On 23 November 1970, during his third term in office, he passed away due to heart failure.